Red Hook WatchIndependent Community Resource

 ICLEI Membership Authorization

-The Mayor is authorized to sign the ChargePoint Web Connection 2-year Renewal Contract using NYS OGS State Contract Pricing through piggybacking, effective September 26, 2024 through September 26, 2026.[14]
+The Mayor is authorized to sign the ChargePoint Web Connection 2-year renewal contract using NYS OGS State Contract Pricing through piggybacking, authorized September 26, 2024 and expiring September 26, 2026.[21]

 2022

-The Village of Red Hook declares support for the NYS Climate Action Council Scoping Plan and its recommendations, including prohibiting expansion of fossil fuel infrastructure, transitioning to efficient electricity-based solutions for buildings and transportation, advancing building codes to phase in prohibitions on on-site fossil fuel combustion in new buildings over a 2024–2027 period, and making electric vehicles more affordable while expanding fast-charging infrastructure.
-The Village directs copies of this resolution to the Commissioner of the NYS DEC, President of NYSERDA, Chair of the NYS PSC, the NYS Climate Action Council, and Members of the State Senate and Assembly representing the Village.[12]
+The Village of Red Hook declares support for the NYS Climate Action Council Scoping Plan and its recommendations, including prohibiting expansion of fossil fuel infrastructure, transitioning to efficient electricity-based solutions for buildings and transportation, advanced building codes phasing in requirements prohibiting on-site combustion of fossil fuels in new buildings over a 2024–2027 period, expanding EV affordability and fast-charging infrastructure, and a managed transition of the utility gas system protecting low- and moderate-income households.[19]

 2021